JonathanReeve/jonreeve.com/Readme.md

 # Jonreeve.com, Made with Metalsmith

 This is my personal website, jonreeve.com.

-I wrote it using [Metalsmith](http://metalsmith.io), Pug templates, Sass, and Bulma.
+I wrote it using [Metalsmith](http://metalsmith.io), Pug templates, Sass, and others.